Existence of a large Mid-Atlantic Ridge

-NOTE: The visuals at the top of this page use the Adobe Shockwave Plugin avaible from http://get.adobe.com/shockwave/ This appears to work on most browsers, as long as you have ActiveX controls enabled .
+The some of the visuals on this page require the Adobe Shockwave Plugin avaible from http://get.adobe.com/shockwave/ This appears to work on most browsers, as long as you have ActiveX controls enabled.
 On IE browsers, this is under the Tools->ActiveX Filtering option.
-So take off the tick-box there and it should then work.
+So tick-box the box there and it should then work.

 Reconstruction of the Main Island of Plato's Atlantis - Christian